gaehlerm/SoftwareEngineering/README.md

 ### Example

-This example here is deliberately made simple.
-No one would write code like this.
+This example here is deliberately simple.
+I hope no one would write code like this.
 It's just to make a point.
 Here we have a circular dependency between the functions `a` and `b`.
-Apparently this makes the code much more convoluted than it had to be.
+Apparently this makes the code much more convoluted and harder to understand than it had to be.

 ```py
 def a(counter):